dhudsmith/schrod/README.md

 # schrod
-### *A simple, accurate, and fast module for solving single particle Schrodinger equations*
+### *A simple, accurate, and fast module for solving the single particle Schrodinger equation*

 # Features: